27 Things I’m Not Buying in 2026

 My friends and boyfriend always gift me journals and planners that were given to them by their companies, which just adds to the stack.

-Items on clearance that were never on my list
+Clearance items that were never on my list

 The sale section can feel like a hobby all on its own, and it’s way too easy to convince yourself that a sixth mug or another random kitchen gadget is a can’t-miss deal.